clustergarage/argus-controller/README.md

   -tls-server-name localhost
 ```

 **Warning**: When running the controller and daemon out-of-cluster in a VM-based Kubernetes context, the daemon will fail to locate the PID from the container ID through numerous cgroup checks and will be unable to start any watchers.
 When using Minikube, you can `minikube mount` the daemon folder, `minikube ssh` into it and run it inside the VM.
-Then point the controller at the IP/Port running inside the VM with the `-fimd` flag.
+Then point the controller at the IP/Port running inside the VM with the `-argusd` flag.

 ---

-#### Usage of `fim-controller`:
+#### Usage of `argus-controller`:

 ```
-Main set of flags for connecting to the Kuberetes client and API server; hooking directly into a locally-running FimD server:
+Main set of flags for connecting to the Kuberetes client and API server; hooking directly into a locally-running ArgusD server:

   -kubeconfig string
         Path to a kubeconfig.
 Only required if out-of-cluster.
   -master string
         The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
   -tls
-        Connect to the FimD server using TLS. (default: false) -tls-ca-cert string
+        Connect to the ArgusD server using TLS. (default: false) -tls-ca-cert string
         The file containing trusted certificates for verifying the server. (with -tls, optional) -tls-client-cert string